 |Rent-a-Car:||Avis and Budget by the Havensight Mall.
 Thrifty and Dollar at the Airport.|

 |Smoking:||Smoking is prohibited in restaurants and public buildings.
 Bars may allow smoking outdoors.|

 |ATM's:||On the main street in Charlotte Amalie and at both cruise terminals.|

 St. Thomas and the all U.S. Virgin Islands are on AST (Atlantic Standard Time) and do not participate in daylight saving time.
 When the mainland United States is on Standard Time, the U.S. Virgin Islands are one hour ahead of (EST) Eastern Standard Time.

 When the mainland United States is on daylight saving time, Eastern Daylight Time is the same as AST (Atlantic Standard Time).

 How FREE is Tax FREE?

 St. Thomas is a duty-free port that offers tax breaks to both retailers and also consumers.
 Hence the lower prices offered by shops in the U.S. Virgin Islands.
 However, the cruise ship traveler should be aware that there are limitations to the amount of goods that can be taken home.
-U.S. residents are allowed: $1,600 per person; 5 liters of liquor (residents over 21 years); 5 cartons of cigarettes and 100 cigars (but not from Cuban); all island made items and loose gemstones are exempt.
+U.S. residents are allowed: $1,600 per person; 5 liters of liquor (residents over 21 years); 5 cartons of cigarettes and 100 cigars (but not from Cuba); all island made items and loose gemstones are exempt.

 Related Ports - Reviews